BookStackApp/website/content/blog/interesting-methods-of-documentation.md

 draft = false
 +++

-As the maintainer of a documentation platform, I find myself taking a particular interest into the exact methods of how people go about creating documentation.
+As the maintainer of a documentation platform, I find myself taking note of methods of how people go about creating documentation.
 I strongly believe that there's no "single best method" when it comes to documentation, and that any option that'd actually be used is a value gain.

 In this post I'd like to step out the specific context of BookStack and take a look at some less common forms of documentation that have piqued my interest.